tulimid1/tulimid1.github.io/projects.md

 layout: page
 ---

-Here are links to some of the projects I have done.
+Here are links to some of the projects I have done that I can share with the public.

 ## 2021